-Arboriculture professionals pride themselves at being expert at what they do, which is – generally put – to manage trees.
+Arboriculture professionals pride themselves on being expert at what they do, which is – generally put – to manage trees.
 Management may include trimming, preservation, or in many cases, removal of trees.
-Often, how the tree is to be treated depends on the arborist’s expert opinion of the condition of the tree, and the threat (if any) that the tree poses to persons or property.
+Often, how the tree is to be treated depends on the arborist’s expert opinion of the condition of the tree and the threat (if any) that the tree poses to persons or property.

 A lot can depend on the arborist’s opinion.
 If an examination of a tree misses a defect or disease, and the tree ends up falling on a troop of Brownies who happen by on the public sidewalk at just the wrong time, the unlucky arborist will end up with a lot of ‘splainin to do.

 The U.S. Court of Appeals for the Seventh Circuit handed down a decision in fall 2014 that involved not a single tree.
 Nevertheless, the decision should serve as a caution to arborists, landscapers and tree trimmers – not to mention those who hire them.